 The 2017 Tax Cuts and Jobs Act includes a new tax deduction for business owners.
 It’s called the Qualified Business Income Deduction, also called a Section 199A deduction or QBI deduction.

 Here’s an overview of this new business tax deduction:

 - The QBI deduction is for business owners.
-It can be up to 20% of qualified business income (QBI).
+It can be up to 20% of qualified business income (QBI), minus net capital gain.

-- The deduction can be taken in addition to the usual allowable business expense deductions.
+- The deduction can be taken in addition to the normally allowable business expense deductions.